-Lunch time is usually spent back at the lodge, reading, relaxing, enjoying a nap, chilling by the pool or chatting with fellow travelers.
+If you went out for a morning game drive, lunch time (which is the hottest time of the day) is usually spent back at the lodge, reading, relaxing, enjoying a nap, chilling by the pool or chatting with fellow travelers.
 Wildlife is hard to spot in the heat of the day and that is why we take a break from game drives as they do.

-In the late afternoon, we will head back out on our 4WD to enjoy the sunset in the bush, perhaps with a sundowner (Luxe trip), before returning back to the lodge for a shower and pre-dinner drink by the camp fire.
+In the late afternoon, you would head back out on our 4WD to enjoy the sunset in the bush, perhaps with a sundowner, before returning back to the lodge for a shower and pre-dinner drink by the camp fire.

-While on game drives, we will share an open-top 4WD car.
+While on game drives, you will share an open-top 4WD car with other guests.
 That means the sun rays come through from the top and from the sides.
 In case of rain, the car top comes down, the windows are closed, and we can still watch wildlife through the glass.

-Because of the change in temperatures during the day, you should pack in layers, and we recommend wearing long sleeves to protect yourself from insects (aka mosquitoes) and from the sun, which shines horizontally in the early and late hours of the day and will come through the 4WD sides.
+Because of the change in temperatures during the day, you should pack in layers, and we recommend wearing long sleeves to protect yourself from insects (aka mosquitoes and tse tse flies) and from the sun, which shines horizontally in the early and late hours of the day and will come through the 4WD sides.